bitcoinwarrior1/learn-solidity-with-examples/README.md

-# learn solidity with examples!
+# Learn solidity with examples!
 A repo full of smart contracts written in Solidity

 ## Purpose